z-adams/Tutorials/Pointers/pointers.md

 and what it's describing is this:

-When we begin our program, the function `main()` is automatically called (`main()` is the entry point of the program). `main()` needs a chunk of memory to perform its local operations.
-The compiler inspects the code upon compilation and determines that `main()` will need a stack frame of 12 bytes, 4 for each of the 3 local `int`s it uses.
-At the beginning of the program, our stack looks like this:
+When we begin our program, the function `main()` is automatically called (`main()` is the *entry point* of the program). `main()` needs a chunk of memory to perform its local operations.
+The compiler inspects the code upon compilation and determines that `main()` will need a stack frame of 12 bytes, 4 for each of the 3 local `int`s we used.
+At the beginning of the program, our stack creates a **stack frame** for `main()` with enough space to hold its local variables:

 ![fig4](diagrams/fig4.svg)

+**Fig. 4:** *`main()`'s stack frame.
+Since `main()` is the first function called by a program, its stack frame is always the first one placed on the stack, and persists until the program returns.
+In this case, our `main()` requires a stack frame that is 12 bytes long.*

 Note that although these diagrams are schematic, they are actually fairly representative of what happens in memory.
 There really is a location in address space that contains a contiguous chain of stack frames to encode this structure.
-The reason why this is such an effective method is that when we compile our program, the compiler can be absolutely certain about how much memory each function call will take by inspecting its local data, so we can use this fast and compact system to store their data, which also makes it easy to free the memory when the function returns.
+The reason why this is such an effective method is that when we compile our program, the compiler can be absolutely certain about how much memory each function call will take by inspecting its local data.
+This allows us to use this fast and compact organization scheme to store data, which also makes it easy to free the memory when the function returns.
 This is not the case with dynamic data which we get from `malloc()`, the size of which is not known when the program is compiled, and which may live for an arbitrary amount of time.
+This is why dynamic memory must be manually freed by the programmer.

 Now we reach line 6 of our program above, and `main()` calls `do_stuff()`.
 Let's say that `do_stuff()` requires 16 bytes for its local data, so we create a